Epistemic closure

-Epistemic closure is a property of some belief systems.
-It is the principle that if a subject $S$ knows $p$, and $S$ knows that $p$ entails $q$, then $S$ can thereby come to know $q$.
-Most epistemological theories involve a closure principle and many skeptical arguments assume a closure principle.
+Epistemic closure is a property of some belief systems and of many epistemic modal logics (viz. those which are "normal").
+It is the principle that if a subject $S$ knows proposition $p$, and $S$ knows that $p$ implies $q$, then $S$ can thereby come to know $q$.
+Many epistemological theories involve a closure principle and many skeptical arguments assume a closure principle.

 On the other hand, some epistemologists, including Robert Nozick, have denied closure principles on the basis of reliabilist accounts of knowledge.
-Nozick, in Philosophical Explanations, advocated that, when considering the Gettier problem, the least counter-intuitive assumption we give up should be epistemic closure.
-Nozick suggested a "truth tracking" theory of knowledge, in which the x was said to know P if x's belief in P tracked the truth of P through the relevant modal scenarios.
+Nozick suggested a "truth tracking" theory of knowledge, according to which one knows $p$ only if one's belief in $p$ is "sensitive" to the truth or falsehood of $p$ in the relevant possibilities (modal scenarios).
+Specifically, sensitivity to a proposition amounts to meeting two counterfactual conditions: (1) if $p$ were false, then one would not believe $p$, and (2) if $p$ were true, then one would believe $p$.
+If knowledge must conform to the conditions for sensitivity, then epistemic closure fails because one can know p and that p implies q, whilst not being sensitive to the truth of q (and, therefore, not knowing q).

 A subject may not actually believe q, for example, regardless of whether he or she is justified or warranted.
 Thus, one might instead say that knowledge is closed under known deduction: if, while knowing p, S believes q because S knows that p entails q, then S knows q.
 An even stronger formulation would be as such: If, while knowing various propositions, S believes p because S knows that these propositions entail p, then S knows p.
 While the principle of epistemic closure is generally regarded as intuitive, philosophers such as Robert Nozick and Fred Dretske have argued against it.